jrburke/amdefine/README.md

 You can add spaces, line breaks and even require amdefine with a local path, but keep the rest of the structure to get the stripping behavior.

+As you may know, because `if` statements in JavaScript don't have their own scope, the var declaration in the above snippet is made whether the `if` expression is truthy or not.
+If RequireJS is loaded then the declaration is superfluous because `define` is already already declared in the same scope in RequireJS.
+Fortunately JavaScript handles multiple `var` declarations of the same variable in the same scope gracefully.

 If you want to deliver amdefine.js with your code but not use the npm/node_modules-installed option, then just download the latest release and refer to it using a relative path: